iamblue/linkit-smart-nodejs/content/en/intro/README.md

-## LinkIt smart 7688 介紹
+## Introduction to LinkIt smart 7688

-本大系列章節為如何在 LinkIt smart 7688 的介紹。
+The following series of chapters introduce what LinkIt smart 7688 is.